jamesshore/quixote/README.md

 [![Build Status (Travis-CI)](https://secure.travis-ci.org/jamesshore/quixote.png?branch=master )](http://travis-ci.org/jamesshore/quixote)

 Quixote is a library for testing CSS.
 It's fast—over 100 tests/second—and has a powerful API.
-You can use a unit-testing style (test your CSS files directly) or an integration-testing style (test against a real server).
+You can use it for unit testing (test your CSS files directly) or integration testing (test against a real server).
 Either way, your tests check how page elements are actually rendered by the browser.

 Quixote runs in the browser and works with any test framework.
 You can even test multiple browsers simultaneously by using a tool such as [Karma](http://karma-runner.github.io) or [Test'em](https://github.com/airportyh/testem).
 It works in modern desktop browsers, mobile browsers, and IE 8+.